Ghana commits to improving food systems

 The Government was, therefore, determined to embrace global actions and ensure that the outcomes of the UN Pre-Summit on food systems, which ended in Rome on Wednesday, were integrated into development policies and plans, and effectively implemented, he said.

-Making a contributing at the three-day Summit, Mr. Addo, who joined virtually, said Ghana was very much mindful of the global and continental frameworks, which it had integrated into the Development Framework at country level.
+Making a contribution at the three-day Summit, Mr Addo, who joined virtually, said Ghana was very much mindful of the global and continental frameworks, which it had integrated into the Development Framework at the country level.

 Therefore, within the short to medium term, the country intended to focus on reduced levels of food loss, stunting, nutrient deficiencies, overweight and obesity, the Deputy Minister said.